lunar-theory/LTInstapaperAPI/README.md

 LTInstapaperAPI
 ===============

-This class provides a simple interface to the [Instapaper API](http://www.instapaper.com/api).
+This class provides a simple interface to the [Instapaper Simple API](http://www.instapaper.com/api/simple).
 It provides a method for each of the APIs, to which requests are sent asynchronously, and a delegate protocol is used to let the caller know when the requests have finished.
 It was developed for iOS, but may well work on Mac OS X, too.
 The only prerequisite is [NSData+Base64](http://cocoawithlove.com/2009/06/base64-encoding-options-on-mac-and.html).

 Instance Methods